Found “The One”? That amazing, rockstar VA that you’ve been waiting for?

 From the get-go, you want your new worker to feel comfortable.
-Of course, the worker will probably be a little nervous or maybe unsure, so help them feel at ease and know that you are here to help them get off on the right foot.
+He or she will probably be a little nervous or unsure.
+So make them feel at ease.
+Let them know that you are here to help them get off on the right foot.

 Lay down your policies and expectations

-Your worker needs to be honest with up front if this is a problem.
+Your worker needs to be honest up front if this is a problem.
 Tell them you want this to be a long-term relationship.
-You should also help them realize that they can discuss money concerns with you.
-If paying them a little more means they won’t get a second job, make that a real consideration.
+Help them understand that they can discuss money concerns with you.
+If paying them a little more means they won’t get a second job, take it into consideration.

 Finally, cover policies such as time off, hours per week they will work, and that you expect them to send you a daily email.
 This daily email is a vital part of their job.
-Each day, your Filipino worker should send you an email addressing three questions:
+Every work day, your OFS should send you an email addressing three questions:

 I have had some workers who were a little short on confidence.
 For them, I’ve found that a simpler task is the way to go.
 This way, they aren’t easily frustrated, and their already-fragile confidence doesn’t take a further hit.

-This welcome email is your first communication with your worker as an official full-time hire.
+This welcome email is your first communication with your OFS as an official full-time hire.
 Getting things off to a smooth start is so important.
 Don’t drop the ball on this opportunity to make a good impression and to help your Filipino worker feel eager and ready to fulfill their new duties with you.